st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/AddingAnAlteration.md

 ## Official Campaigns and Competition Maps (Including Discovery Maps)

-Official and competition maps, which do not have an alteration tag but are included as "Official", require manual sorting by obtaining their UID, the same goes for the discovery maps such as "Snow Discovery", "Rally Discovery" and "Desert Discorvery"
+Official and competition maps, which do not have an alteration tag but are included as "Official", require manual sorting by obtaining their UID, the same goes for the discovery maps such as "Snow Discovery", "Rally Discovery" and "Desert Discovery"
 -See #Special Maps Sorting

 ## Unlabled maps

 Some maps lack alteration labels.
 These were sorted manually after playing through each one.
-It is now common practice to label maps with names, making this more of an honorable mention.
+It is now common practice to label maps with names, making this more of an honourable mention.
 Something important to know, but not really used any more (hopefully).
 -See #Special Maps Sorting